Simple Craigslist Job Posting Tips that Deliver Real Candidates

 It can be hard to get noticed by the right job seeker, even while you get a flood of the wrong ones.

 But it can't be ignored.
 Craigslist is one of the most popular job boards in the world - for many positions it's the go-to job site to get your role in front of applicants, and it's inexpensive in most markets.

 To help you take advantage of this powerful channel for broadcasting your job openings, I'll show you how to post a job on Craigslist that gets people's attention, with step-by-step job listing instructions, and a quick tip for cutting through a flood of applications.

 Craigslist Job Posting Pricing

 What will it cost you to post a job listing on Craigslist?
 The pricing is quite different from your typical job board.

 Craigslist charges by city.
 In a very small number of regions and cities Craigslist job postings are totally free.
 From there, the price is tiered at $15, $25, $35, and $45 per posting, with listings in San Francisco the only ones at $75 per posting category.

 Is there a Difference Between Craigslist Paid and Free Ads?

 This is a common question people have.

 For most job boards, having a paid job ad means your you'll get more exposure, with your listing appearing above free ads.

-The only advantage to paying is that it allows you to post job openings using HTML, which gives you some nice formatting options.
+The nice advantage of paying is that it allows you to post job openings using HTML, which gives you some nice formatting options.
 Free ads didn't allow this.
-We'll go into that in-depth below.
+We'll go into using HTML in-depth below.